TheBrownViking20/katacoda-scenarios/test/intro.md

 ### What will you learn in this scenario?
 This scenario is a part of a five-part set of katacoda scenarios.
 These scenarios aim to teach Linear Algebra with special emphasis on coding examples and good visualization practices.
 This is achieved using Python and its libraries like Numpy, Matlplotlib, etc. In this scenario, you will learn the following:
+* Vector spaces
-* Determinant of a matrix
+* Plotting a vector space
-* Inverse of a matrix
+* Linear transformation on a vector space
-* Row echelon form
-* Reduced row echelon form
+* Special linear transformations
+* Basis vectors
+* Changing basis
-* Gaussian elimination
+* Linear independence